pypi/warehouse/docs/blog/posts/2024-03-20-announcing-a-pypi-support-specialist.md

 [we are hiring a person](https://pythonsoftwarefoundation.applytojob.com/apply/nyYHuOha9h/PyPI-Support-Specialist) to help us manage the increased capacity and allow us to keep pace with PyPI’s seemingly unstoppable growth.
-This is a junior role that is 100% remote.
+This is an associate role that is 100% remote.
 Please take a look at
 [this posting for a PyPI Support Specialist](https://pythonsoftwarefoundation.applytojob.com/apply/nyYHuOha9h/PyPI-Support-Specialist) and share it with your networks.